Promoting Nancy’s photography and educating the public about nature, photography, and God

 Cross section of wood fence pickets

 Figure 2: Typical cross-section of our fence pickets.
-(I took this photo after the wood was scrubbed and preserved)
+(I took this photo after scrubbing and preserving the wood.)

 This wood was between 2½ and over 3½ inches wide and ½ to ¾ inch thick.
 As you can see in Figure 2, there were cracks, and the surfaces were not flat, smooth, or parallel.
 There were some soft spots.
 The first step was to clean and preserve them.